 Letters of Recommendation:

-The MSW Program at the University of Kentucky requires applicants to provide three references.
+The MSW Program at the University of Kentucky requires applicants to provide two references.
 These references must be obtained from individuals in the following categories:

 Please exclude personal, pastoral and relative references.
 If you graduated within the past 5 years you must provide at least one academic reference.